How to Know If Your Website Is Costing You Business in 2026

 Is there a natural next step for visitors to take?

-If visitors have to figure it out, most won’t.
+If visitors have to figure it out on their own, most won’t.

 If your sales team regularly says things like: